annayujeong/SaveYourGroceries/README.md

 configure*
 - We currently use local project folder to run the script since the saved item list json file will be on Appdata/roaming
 - If we have the file under solution directory, Jenkins can be run on Github directly, and this will be stable since it has the latest code

-  - Jenkins
+static path*
-static path* : we use static path for now - relative path can be specified using Jenkins global env var, this is next step
+- we use static path for now - relative path can be specified using Jenkins global env var, this is next step